Goldenkrew3000/GoDaddy-DUC/README.md

 ## Required Dependencies
 cURL (sudo apt install libcurl-openssl-dev)

-## GoDaddyDUC-Base
+## GoDaddyDUC-CcURL-Base
-Simply go into the GoDaddyDUC-Base folder, and type make.
+Simply go into the GoDaddyDUC-CcURL-Base folder, and type make.
 This will create an executable file called godaddy-duc.
 ```
-cd GoDaddyDUC-Base
+cd GoDaddyDUC-CcURL-Base
 make
 ```
 Then open the config.json file in your favourite text editor and edit the required fields.